How to arrange a trip to Marrakech

 Marrakech Menara International airport

 The Marrakech Menara International airport (RAK) is located only 5 km from the Medina and features two terminals.
-Terminal 1 and terminal 3 host both international and regional flights and they offer currency exchange shops and ATMs, food, drink and retail stores and free wi-fi connections.
+Terminal 1 and terminal 3 host international and regional flights and they offer currency exchange shops and ATMs, food, drink and retail stores and free wi-fi connections.

 How to reach your accommodation from the airport